 Nifty·Posted on Apr 12, 201932 Genius Fishing Tips That'll Actually Help You Catch More FishIf you have better fishing tips and tricks, let minnow.by Peggy WangBuzzFeed StaffFacebookPinterestTwitterMailLink 1.
 Extend the life of your minnows by adding a cupful of hydrogen peroxide to your bait bucket. iowadnr.gov / Via pinterest.com It increases the oxygen in the water and keeps your bait lively.
 2. Use a 2-liter plastic soda bottle to trap minnows for bait. thecatchofhislife.com, instructables.com Get instructions here.
 3. Use colored masking tape to easily differentiate your rods. bassmaster.com Bassmaster Davy Hite says he differentiates his rods "by wrapping a band of colored tape around the butt of each rod: green for medium action, blue for medium-heavy and red for heavy."
 4. Use safety pins to organize your swivels. alittlebitoffishing.us 5.
 As well as your fish hooks. takemefishing.org 6.
 Safety pins are just all around handy things to have.
 Facebook: I-Hunt-I-Fish-Im-from-the-Sticks 7.
 A cut-off piece of pool noodle will safely store your snell hooks. thecatchofhislife.com 8.
 The Line Cutterz ring is a piece of jewelry that will cut your fishing line on the fly. amazon.com OK, I'll stop with the fishing puns.
 You can get it in pink or black from Amazon for $11.75.
 9. Pool noodle + laundry basket makes for an instant floating fish basket. pinterest.com 10.
 PVC pipe in a 5-gallon bucket makes a great DIY fishing rod carrier. wayoutdoors.net 11.
 If you've got spare wine corks lying around, they make great floats/bobbers. theonlinefisherman.com See how it's done here.
 12. You can also use wine corks to keep yourself from getting stabbed by your hooks when digging around the tackle box.
-Tap to play or pause GIF Tap to play or pause GIF youtube.com 13.
+Tap to play GIF Tap to play GIF youtube.com 13.
 A wine cork also makes for a mini fishing survival kit for campers if you ever find yourself in need of an emergency food source. crrt.us Wine cork as bobber + hooks + fishing line.
 14. Your sunglasses WILL fall in the water at some point, so attach a couple wine corks to a sunglasses lanyard and VOILA — floating sunglasses! etsy.com Drill a hole through your wine corks big enough for your lanyard to fit through.
 15. Speaking of alcohol, beer bottle caps screwed to a piece of scrapwood will be the best fish scaler you've ever owned. rivermenrodandgunclub.com Get the tutorial here.
 16. Any kind of mints packaging (such as an Altoids tin or Tic Tac box) will hold your sinkers for a more organized tackle box. takemefishing.org 17.
 Here's a bait recipe using hot dogs as the base that will drive catfish crazy. gameandfishmag.com Get the full recipe here.
 18. Rubbing your hands with salt and then dish soap will remove the fishy smell from your hands. thriftyfun.com 19.
 Safely tie a fishing line to your hook without skewering your fingers using a gadget called the Hook-eze. hookeze.com Get it for $12.95 for a set of two.
 20. This handy chart will help you determine the best fishing line color for various fishing situations. bassfishingandcatching.com 21.
 The "double uni" knot is the best way to tie two fishing lines together. netknots.com 22.
 You'll definitely want to learn the Palomar knot as well, also known as the strongest fishing knot. netknots.com Pro fishers swear by this knot for both its strength and its ease of tying even in windy or rainy conditions.
 23. Here are more essential knots to learn.
 Joe Mahler 24.
 Use a diamond nail file to sharpen fish hooks and get more hook-ups. youtube.com A sharp hook ensures the fish stays on the line.
 Watch this YouTube video to see how it's done.
 25. Use "tubular gauze" to keep your chicken liver on the hook when trying to catch catfish. woodburyoutfitters.com There are other methods, too, which include using pantyhose and sewing thread.
 Read more about it here.
 26. Keep those little silica gel packets and put them in your tackle box to keep hooks from rusting. northcarolinasportsman.com They absorb moisture and prevent corrosion.
 27. Keep a rag hooked into your belt loop with a carabiner.
 Handy for wiping off any fish gunk/slime/blood.
 28. This chart is a handy guide on which rod to use in different situations. fix.com More information on this topic is available here.
 29. Use the local insects/life as bait.
 Pro2sound / Getty Images You don't want to accidentally introduce foreign bodies into the water, and it'll work as better and more convincing bait as well.If you're a trout fisher, definitely try using crickets and grasshoppers as bait — they go crazy for the stuff.
 30. Add some tasty scent to your lures by dunking them in cod liver oil. amazon.com 31.
 Use latex gloves to apply sunscreen so you don't accidentally get any on your baits. bassmaster.com 32.
 Always pee before you put on your waders.
 GETTY You miiiiight wanna limit your coffee and beer for at least an hour before, too.